kimar/spotify-party-jukebox/README.md

 ### Building & Serving

-The `package.json` contains all necessary commands for building Festify.
+The `package.json` contains all necessary commands for building This app.
-- `build`<a name="build-festify"></a>: Compiles the TypeScript to JS and bundles all JS to a single file.
-You can then deploy the files in `/build` to a webserver of choice to run Festify.
+- `build`: Compiles the TypeScript to JS and bundles all JS to a single file.
+You can then deploy the files in `/build` to a webserver of choice to run this app.
 - `fix`: Attempts to automatically fix linter errors.
 - `lint`: Lints the TS sources with tslint.
 - `prepare-env`: Used in CI environments to load environment files from branch-name-suffixed environment variables.
-- `serve`: Starts the rollup dev-server serving a local instance of Festify on port 3000.
+- `serve`: Starts the rollup dev-server serving a local instance of this app on port 3000.
 Also supports live-reloading.
-Ensure you deploy the project to firebase before using the dev server because Festify depends on cloud functions to be present!
+Ensure you deploy the project to firebase before using the dev server because this app depends on cloud functions to be present!

 ## Contributing